Artcoin-Network/artificial-algorand-contract/README.md

 After preparing the all the steps above in the [Install Chapter](#install), you may want to switch algod-client, test PyTeal code, etc.

+- Don't forget to `poetry shell` or `source ./.venv/bin/activate`.
+- Since this is a python package, testing would be "run with module", `python3 -m artificial_algorand_contract`

 ### Switch Algod Client

 Currently all `client` are using the same algod client initialized by last line in [algo_config](./artificial_algorand_contract/classes/algo_config.py).
 This param currently supports